Albert Cleage: Religious leadership

 He was the editor of a church-published weekly tabloid newspaper called the Illustrated News that was widely circulated throughout African-American neighborhoods in Detroit during the 1960s.
 From its founding, he worked with the New Detroit Committee founded by Joseph L. Hudson Jr., an organization formed during the 1967 Detroit riot designed to heal racial and economic divisions in the city that were exposed by the civil disorder.
 Cleage later renounced his participation and returned a grant of $100,000 to the organization.

 In 1967, he began the Black Christian National Movement, which encouraged Black churches to reinterpret Jesus's teachings to suit the social, economic, and political needs of Black people.
 In March 1967, Cleage installed a painting of a Black Madonna holding the baby Jesus in his church. and renamed the church the Shrine of the Black Madonna.

 In 1970, the Shrine of the Black Madonna was renamed Pan African Orthodox Christian Church, the Black Christian nationalist movement.
 More shrines were made in Kalamazoo, Atlanta and Houston.
 The mission of the shrines was, and is, to bring the Black community back to a more conscious understanding of their African history, in order to effect positive progression as a whole.

 Cleage then changed his name to Jaramogi Abebe Agyeman, meaning "liberator, holy man, savior of the nation" in Swahili.
 He did not believe that integration was a panacea for black people.
 As a nationalist, he argued that it was critical for them to establish an economic, political, and social environment of their own.
 He founded the city-wide Citizens Action Committee to help with Black business.
 He promoted the education of Black children by Black teachers.

+Cleage founded a church-owned farm, Beulah Land, in Calhoun Falls, South Carolina, and spent most of his last years there.